f-aguzzi/judo-timer-electron/README.md

 ## Implemented functionalities

+- dual window (one control window for the operator, one display window for the electronic board)
 - adjustable timers
 - automatic assignment of victory
 - *osae komi* timer with automatic assignment of *waza ari* and *ippon*